V-Sekai/manuals/docs/decisions/20210523-distribute-trusted-clients-with-notary.md

 We provide a notary server.

-We setup the trust relationship during the install and maintance
+We setup the trust relationship during the install and maintance.

 ### Positive Consequences <!-- optional -->

-- Code reviewed and trusted by large corporations (Docker Imagse) and in safety critial fields (Automobiles)
+- Code reviewed and trusted by large corporations (Docker Images) and in safety critial fields (Automobiles)
 - Off the shelf

 ### Negative Consequences <!-- optional -->

 - Unknown support costs

-(this section can be repeated for each option, if more than one option is open for consideration

 ## Option graveyard Steam only